 After remove the screws that secure the back cover, carefully release all the snaps along the edge of the screen to separate the screen from the housing.
-When removing the screen you need to disconnect two cables.
+Before remove the screen you need to disconnect two cables first.

 When you split the screen assembly, the internal structure of the Miix 520 is unobstructed.